Speech Therapy vs. Occupational Therapy: Understanding the Key Differences and Choosing the Right Support for Your Child

 These professionals have a deep understanding of how to support individuals ranging from young children who are just learning to speak to adults recovering from strokes.

-They might help a child with developmental disabilities participate fully in school or an adult regain skills after injury.
+They might help a child with developmental delays participate fully in school or an adult regain skills after injury.
 This form of therapy focuses on adapting the environment or task to fit the person’s needs so they can achieve maximum independence.

 While speech therapy zeroes in on communication and swallowing function, occupational therapy casts a broader net by facilitating independence across all activities of daily living.